Undergraduate degree course/programme Chemical Engineering with Foundation Year H892:

 - not accepted

-BTEC Extended Diploma is considered on a case by case basis depending on syllabus content.
-Diploma and Subsidiary Diploma considered in combination with other qualifications - contact us for further guidance.
+BTEC Extended Diploma is considered on a case by case basis, contact us for further guidance.

 Other qualifications considered, please contact the Admissions Tutor for clarification.